Kevin Turner (running back)

-Paul Kevin Turner (June 12, 1969 – March 24, 2016) was a professional American football fullback.
-He played eight seasons in the National Football League (NFL) for the New England Patriots and Philadelphia Eagles.
+Paul Kevin Turner (June 12, 1969 – March 24, 2016) was an American professional football player who was a fullback for eight seasons in the National Football League (NFL) for the New England Patriots and Philadelphia Eagles.
+He played college football for the Alabama Crimson Tide.
 Turner died after a multi-year battle with amyotrophic lateral sclerosis (ALS), which had been triggered by chronic traumatic encephalopathy (CTE).

 Career

 Turner attended Prattville High School in Prattville, Alabama.
-Playing for the school's gridiron football team, Turner was a member of the 1984 Alabama state champions.
+Playing for the school's football team, Turner was a member of the 1984 Alabama state champions.
 He enrolled at the University of Alabama, where he played college football for the Alabama Crimson Tide.
 With the Crimson Tide, Turner was regarded as a strong blocker, supporting running backs Siran Stacy and Bobby Humphrey.
 He also rushed for 4.7 yards per carry and had 95 receptions.

 The New England Patriots of the National Football League (NFL) selected him in the third round of the 1992 NFL draft.
 Turner played for New England for three seasons, and then played for five seasons with the Philadelphia Eagles.
 Turner missed the majority of the 1995 season due to a knee injury.
 When he came back the following year, he blocked for Ricky Watters, who led the NFL in rushing yards.
 Turner won the Ed Block Courage Award for his persistence through the injury.
 He experienced two neck injuries in 1999, which ended his career.
 He finished his NFL career with 635 rushing yards (4.0 yards per carry), 236 receptions for 2,015 yards, and 10 touchdowns.